This section of the website sets out information and practical advice on a number of topics relevant to the workplace.

 Advice from BECTU

-BECTU advises members on a range of issues concerning their rights at work.
+The BECTU Sector of Prospect advises members on a range of issues concerning their rights at work.
 The union may also represent members at internal grievance or disciplinary hearings and employment tribunals.
 Workplace and other legal assistance is offered at the discretion of the union, and is decided on the facts and merits of each case.
 This information here can only offer a brief summary of employment rights.
 Contact your BECTU representative or negotiations officer as early as possible if you need legal advice.
 If you don't know who your representative or negotiations officer is then do write to firstname.lastname@example.org to request advice with a brief summary of the issue.
-Please cite your membership number.
+Please quote your membership number.

 |Contracts and Pay||Service||Time limits for taking a claim (in months)|